How can I prepare myself for future employment as a Vermont State Trooper?

-Avoid criminal or unethical behavior, drive responsibly, avoid illegal drugs, do not consume alcohol unlawfully or irresponsibly.
+Avoid criminal or unethical behavior, drive responsibly, avoid illegal drugs, and do not consume alcohol unlawfully or irresponsibly.
 Remember that using someone else’s prescription drug, even one pill for pain from a sprained ankle, is illegal.
 Participation in illegal acts and excessive motor vehicle collisions and/or violations can disqualify a candidate from the application process.
 Associating with people who participate in illegal acts can also disqualify a candidate.

-Pursue higher education; attain certifications in specialty areas such as CPR and first aid, learn a second language, or gain other relevant skills.
+Pursue higher education, attain certifications in specialty areas such as CPR and first aid, learn a second language, or gain other relevant skills.

 Be a reliable and responsible citizen and employee, engage in volunteer service, and show your commitment by being involved in the community.
 Consider gaining military and/or law enforcement experience.

 Demonstrate financial independence, responsibility and security.
 Avoid late payments, overdrafts and excessive debt compared to earnings, and maintain a good credit rating.